agermanidis/Periscope.py/README.md

 # The Periscope Firehose!

-This library provides an easy way to listen for new Periscope streams published on Twitter.
+Provides a class, `PeriscopeFirehose`, that allows you to listen for new Periscope broadcasts published on Twitter simply by overriding the method `on_broadcast`.

 ### Installation

-`pip install periscope-firehose`
+`$ pip install periscope-firehose`

 ### Usage